fbpx

 Get-ADComputer MWDSERVER -Properties msDS-AllowedToDelegateTo,Displayname | select Displayname -ExpandProperty msDS-AllowedToDelegateTo | format-list

-* Note it takes at least 15 minutes for active directory to apply these changes to it’s database and replicate – Wait at least 15 minutes before beginning testing access.
+*Note it takes at least 15 minutes for Kerberos tickets to recycle and potentially longer for Active Directory to propagate the changes – Wait at least 15 minutes before beginning testing access.

-Some environments may require the alternate configuration method, Kerberos Constrained Delegation (KCD) .
+Some environments may require the alternate configuration method, Resource Based Kerberos Constrained Delegation (RBKCD) .

-For customers with multiple domains or those who are hosting their Active Directory in Azure AD Domain Services (this is not the same as Azure AD), delegation must be enabled using resource based constrained delegation in powershell.
+For customers with multiple domains (domain trusts) or those who are hosting their Active Directory in Azure AD Domain Services (this is not the same as Azure AD), delegation must be enabled using resource based constrained delegation in powershell.
+RBKCD is required for trusted domains as it is the only secure delegation method that supports double hop authentication.
+More details are available in this Microsoft Article.
 Some customers in high security environments or when using file serving appliances may also require resource based constrained delegation.

 Powershell Configuration Steps for Server 2012 domains or higher are located in Microsoft’s article on how to enable Kerberos constrained delegation (KCD) on a managed domain and How to configure computer delegation with powershell.